 Referrals for Basic Needs ~ Residents receive referrals to acquire necessities such as food, clothing, shelter and health care within the NCC network or other locations.

 Transportation ~ Resident Services provides transportation to the seniors and families who live within the NCC network.
 The residents are taken on trips to restaurants, museums, shopping centers and special events.

-Health Clinics ~ Residents can take advantage of two health clinics staffed by a physician and nurse at the following locations:
+Health Clinics ~ Residents can take advantage of two health clinics staffed with in-house physician Dr. Guittari:

 Associates (180 South Orange Ave., Newark, NJ) – Every first Thursday from 10:30 a.m. to 12:30 p.m.